Selling your house

 You can also use IR’s Property tax decision tree online tool.
 Use it to help you work out if the residential property is taxable under any property rules.

 Leaky home claims when you sell

 Your claim ends when you sell your house, but the new owners may be able to make their own claim.

 Understand your rights and obligations when selling your damaged property after a natural disaster.

 An estate agent may help attract buyers to your property.

 Real estate agents have to follow a code of conduct, which sets out how they must behave and act.

-If you have any problems with an agent, contact the Real Estate Agents Authority.
+If you have any problems with an agent, contact the Real Estate Authority (REA).
 They’re an independent government body that regulates the real estate industry.

-The sale and purchase agreement sets out what you've agreed with the buyer about the house sale (eg the price, chattels to be included, settlement date).
+The sale and purchase agreement sets out what you’ve agreed with the buyer about the house sale, for example the price, chattels to be included and settlement date.